 It’s time to take a closer look at what you can do to engage with prospective and new customers at each step in their customer journey.

-During the Awareness phase of the customer journey, consumers are searching for solutions and encountering multiple brands, products, and even DIY options.
+During the customer Awareness phase of the customer journey, consumers are searching for solutions and encountering multiple brands, products, and even DIY options.
 This is the time to shine if you want to grab their attention for any further consideration when they first encounter your brand.

 What consumers are doing: During this step in the customer journey map, consumers are likely conducting research.
 This can include keyword searching for solutions to problems online, reading blog posts and news articles, browsing online forums and print promotions, and encountering brands for the first time.